dydxprotocol/solo/docs/api.md

 Description:
 Cancels an open order by hash.

 You will need to provide a valid cancelation signature in the Authorization header in order to cancel an order.
 The Authorization header signature should be hashed according to [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) and include the original orderHash.
-See the [CanonicalOrders.ts](https://github.com/dydxprotocol/solo/blob/master/src/modules/CanonicalOrders.ts) Solo client module and the [Orders.ts](https://github.com/dydxprotocol/perpetual/blob/master/src/modules/Orders.ts) Perpetual client module for reference implementations of canceling orders.
+See the [CanonicalOrders.ts](https://github.com/dydxprotocol/solo/blob/master/src/modules/CanonicalOrders.ts) Solo client module and the [Orders.ts](https://github.com/dydxprotocol/perpetual/blob/master/src/modules/Orders.ts) Perpetual client module for reference implementations for signing order cancellations.

 The response will have a status of `200` as long as the order already existed and the signature is valid (even if the order is already unfillable for any reason).
 For example, if a user cancels an order twice, then `200` will be returned both times.
 As another example, canceling a fully-filled order will return `200` but will NOT update the status of the order from `FILLED` to `CANCELED`.
 Therefore, receiving a `200` status does not necessarily mean that the order was canceled.